 were the very last things I baked with Chelsea before she went back to school in the fall.
 They were made in an attempt to ward off all the sad feelings I know we were both having in anticipation of her leaving.
 I was looking for a recipe that screamed “HAPPY” and really, what’s happier than a trayful of sprinkles?

 And it worked – kind of.
 I get both happy and sad when I look at these pictures – but mostly happy.
 Happy that I get to spend such quality time with my girl when she’s home.
 Happy that she still WANTS to spend time with me.
 Happy that she’s mine.

 So, as requested, here’s the recipe.

-Note: this recipe was a bit more challenging than I anticipated.
-The dough was much softer than expected so make sure it’s properly chilled before working with it.
+It was a bit more challenging than I anticipated.
+The dough was much softer than expected, so make sure it’s properly chilled before working with it.
 And don’t be discouraged if the spirals aren’t perfect.
 I was hoping for a batch of this:

 from Sprinkle Bakes

 2 c. unsifted cake flour

 1/2 t. baking powder

 2/3 c. unsifted powdered sugar

 2 1/2 sticks cold unsalted butter, cut into pieces